Brahma Chicken: Eggs, Height, Size and Raising Tips

 brahma chickens

-Though they were once a popular meat breed, Brahmas are known for their laying ability.
-In particular, they are prized for their ability to continue laying even in cold weather.
-Brahma eggs are a soft brown in color, and they tend to be fairly large.
+Though they were once a popular meat breed, Brahmas are also known for their laying ability.
+In particular, they are prized for continuing to lay even in cold weather.

-And while it isn’t quite the same as egg laying, Brahmas do have another advantage–they tend to be fairly broody.
-Hens will faithfully sit on their nests, and they are usually attentive mothers to chicks.
+And while it isn’t quite the same as egg laying, Brahmas have another advantage–they tend to be pretty broody.
+Hens will faithfully sit on their nests and are usually attentive mothers to chicks.

-That said, if you intend to use them for their setting capabilities, you may need to protect the chicks when they’re very small.
+That said, if you intend to use them for their setting capabilities, you may need to protect the chicks when they’re tiny.
 Because Brahma hens are large, they may accidentally injure or kill chicks if they step on them.

 Health Issues and Care